zlogic/mendix-docs/content/en/docs/howto/extensibility/howto-datastorage-api.md

 * **OqlQuery** – a string containing the OQL query
 * **ResultEntity** – which entity will hold the retrieved data
-* A list of the **ResultEntity** specified as a return type.
+* A list of the **ResultEntity** specified as the return type

 As in the XPath example above, a **Type parameter** is defined to specify that the return list uses the type specified in ResultEntity.

-Additionally, you need to expose the Java action as a microflow action, provide a caption and an icon.
+Additionally, you need to expose the Java action as a microflow action, so provide a caption and an icon.

 {{< figure src="/attachments/howto/extensibility/howto-datastorage-api/image020.png" class="no-border" >}}

 The Java action illustrated below does the following:

 * Retrieves all data using the Mendix API `Core.retrieveOQLDataTable()`
-* Loops through all the rows, creates a new object of the type specified by ResultEntity.
+* Loops through all the rows, creates a new object of the type specified by **ResultEntity**

     {{% alert color="info" %}}Setting a Java action parameter of type **Entity of type parameter...** (*ResultEntity* in the example above) creates a Java string in the action which contains the name of the entity type.
 This string can be passed to Core.instantiate to create a new object.{{% /alert %}}

 * Loops through all columns of a record and copies the column value to an attribute with the same name.
-If an attribute with a column name does not exist, a message is printed, and the loop continues
+If an attribute with the specified column name does not exist, a message is printed and the loop continues
 * The Mendix object created is added to the list to be returned

 Note that in this case, as show in the domain model screenshot and the OQL screenshot above, the names of the attributes and columns match exactly.
 (See [RetrieveAdvancedOql.java](https://github.com/ako/QueryApiBlogPost/blob/master/javasource/hr/actions/RetrieveAdvancedOql.java) in the *QueryApiBlogPost* GitHub repo for the full source code).